sal55/langs/MyLangs/readme.md

 ### A Selection of Characteristics

-Some characteristics and a few features from M and Q that might be unique to me, uncommon or unpopular:
+Some characteristics and a few features from M and Q that are either unique to me, uncommon or unpopular:

 * Case-insensitive source code
 * Line-oriented source code, so semicolons etc are rarely needed.
 (Most language are line-oriented, but many don't take advantage)